-- When shore power is sensed, it connects this external AC power source to the Power Load Center. - If there is a shore power outage and the generator is started, either manually or by the Automatic Generator Start System, incoming power is switched from the shore power source to the generator after a 20-45 second delay. - If shore power returns while the generator power is present, the system remains on generated power until the generator is turned off.
-With the generator off, electrical power for the motorhome is switched to the shore power source. - The generator overrides shore power. - If 120-volts AC is not present when the motorhome is either connected to shore power, or the generator is operating, check the circuit breakers at the shore power source and/ or the output of the generator.
+- When shore power is sensed, it connects the external AC power source to the Power Load Center. - If there is a shore power outage and the generator is started, either manually or by the Automatic Generator Start System (AGS), incoming power is switched from the shore power source to the generator after a 20-45 second delay. - If shore power returns while the generator power is present, the system remains on generated power until the generator is turned off.
+With the generator off, electrical power for the motorhome is switched to the shore power source. - The generator overrides shore power. - If 120-volts AC is not present, check the circuit breakers at the shore power source and/or the output of the generator.